schuelermine/PS-Ballchasing-Api-Client/README.md

 To download all your replays:

-`Get-MyReplayIDs -APIKey $YourAPIKey | Get-ReplayContents -OutputPath $DesiredOutputPath`
+`Get-MyReplayIDs -APIKey $YourAPIKey | Get-ReplayContentsByID -OutputPath $DesiredOutputPath`